kuhumcst/cuphic/README.md

 Cuphic
 ======
-Cuphic<sup>[†](#note-pronunciation)</sup> is a macro-free, declarative DSL for performing [Hiccup](https://github.com/weavejester/hiccup) data transformations in Clojure/ClojureScript.
-It is designed to be both easy to use and simple to understand.
+Cuphic<sup>[†](#note-pronunciation)</sup> is a macro-free, declarative DSL for performing [Hiccup](https://github.com/weavejester/hiccup) data transformations in Clojure/ClojureScript using patterns that look like Hiccup.
+It can also be used to scrape Hiccup data.
+Cuphic is designed to be both easy to use and simple to understand.

 > _<a name="note-pronunciation"><sup>†</sup></a> The name is pronounced *CUP*-hic, not *QUEUE*-fig._